Can You Get a PhD without a Masters?

 Therefore, you will need to check the guidelines for each individual university and the requirements for each specific PhD you’re interested in.

 Should you find a PhD program you can apply to with a Bachelors, make every effort to make your application as strong as possible.
 This is because you will be competing against other candidates, most of who will have a Master’s degree.

-Not only can you strength your application by having a Bachelors with a First-Class Honours (1st), but you can also do so by showing the traits of a successful researcher.
-This includes showing a genuine interest for the project, a high work ethic, and exceptional communication skills.
+Not only can you strengthen your application by having a Bachelors with a First-Class Honours (1st), but you can also do so by showing the traits of a successful researcher.
+This includes showing a genuine interest in the project, a high work ethic, and exceptional communication skills.

-For more advice on how to apply to a PhD, read our 4 tips for PhD applications.
+For more advice on how to apply to a PhD, check out our Application Process Guide.